oncoray/mirp/docs/_sources/index.rst.txt

      - any

 NIfTI, NRRD, and numpy files support any kind of (single-channel) image.
 MIRP cannot process RGB or 4D images.
+MIRP provisionally supports Multiframe DICOM, with Enhanced PET and Enhanced MR tested more extensively.

 Supported Python versions and operating systems
 -----------------------------------------------